 Reclassification rates for long-term English learners have increased during the course of the partnership.
 Both districts also have maintained or improved their district graduation rates for the “Ever-EL” category of students to 93 percent in 2015, compared to a statewide average of 70 percent; the combined graduation rate for “Ever-EL” students for 2016 was 97 percent, compared to 72 percent statewide.
 During a recent five-year period, both districts also improved the rate at which students entering kindergarten attain English proficient status on the California English Language Development Test (CELDT).
 For example, during the interval between 2010 and 2014, the time it took for 50 percent of the cohort of students to attain English proficiency was reduced from four and a half years to three years.

-Interim Report on the Sanger-Firebaugh Long-Term English Learner Partnership Project, 2017
+Final Report on the Sanger-Firebaugh Long-Term English Learner Partnership Project, 2018

 This report, by Karen Thompson of Oregon State University and Claudia Rodriguez-Mojica of Santa Clara University, provides information on the results of the Sanger and Firebaugh-Las Deltas Unified School Districts partnership.